sergepaulc/ML-Class-for-Everyone/README.md

 # ML Class for Everyone

-## A Gentle Introduction to Machine Learning for Eeveryone
+## A Gentle Introduction to Machine Learning for Everyone